I Wanna Dance with Somebody (Who Loves Me)

-"I Wanna Dance with Somebody (Who Loves Me)" is a song recorded by American singer Whitney Houston, the leading single from her second album, Whitney (1987).
-The song was aimed to bring Houston a more accessible pop sound to compete with her contemporaries after enjoying hits with pop ballads on her debut album Whitney Houston.
+"I Wanna Dance with Somebody (Who Loves Me)" is a song recorded by American singer Whitney Houston, the lead single from her second album, Whitney (1987).
+The song was aimed to bring Houston a more accessible pop sound to compete with her contemporaries after enjoying hits with ballads on her debut album Whitney Houston.
 The song was written by George Merrill and Shannon Rubicam, of the band Boy Meets Girl, the songwriters of Houston's previous hit, "How Will I Know", and produced by Narada Michael Walden.
 The song's lyrics depict a woman seeking a special person to "dance in the life with" forever.
 Houston contributed uncredited lyrics while also receiving credit for being the song's vocal arranger.

-Released in May 1987, it received initial mixed reviews from music critics, who praised Houston's vocal performance but critiqued its musical arrangement comparing it to "How Will I Know" and Cyndi Lauper's "Girls Just Want to Have Fun".
-The song became a global hit, topping the charts in 17 countries, including the United States, where it became Houston's fourth consecutive chart-topper on the Billboard Hot 100, where it's her second most successful chart single.
-It also topped the Billboard Adult Contemporary chart and became her first number 1 single on its Dance/Disco Club Play chart, while also crossing over successfully on the Hot Black Singles chart.
-It is certified 8× platinum by the Recording Industry Association of America (RIAA).
-With sales of over 18 million units worldwide, it is one of the best-selling singles of all time.

-Both the song and its colorful music video helped to cement Houston as a global icon and has since been cited as one of her signature songs, while also helping to make the Whitney album one of the best-selling albums of all time.
+Released on April 27, 1987, it received initial mixed reviews from music critics, who praised Houston's vocal performance but critiqued its musical arrangement comparing it to "How Will I Know" and Cyndi Lauper's "Girls Just Want to Have Fun".
+The song became a global hit, topping the charts in 17 countries, including the United States, where it became Houston's fourth consecutive chart-topper on the Billboard Hot 100.
+It is her second most successful single on the Hot 100.
+It also topped the Billboard Adult Contemporary chart and became her first number-one single on its Dance/Disco Club Play chart, while also crossing over successfully on the Hot Black Singles chart.
+It is certified 9× platinum by the Recording Industry Association of America (RIAA).
+With sales of over 18 million copies worldwide, it is the best-selling single by a female artist in the 1980s, the best-selling single worldwide in 1987 and is also one of the best-selling singles of all time.
+As of September 2026, the song has reached over 1.7 billion streams on Spotify, making it one of the most streamed songs of all time as well as Houston's most popular song on the platform.
+The single has since been cited as one of her signature songs, while also helping to make the Whitney album one of the best-selling albums of all time.
 In 2022, the song's title would be used as part of the title in the biopic of the singer's life.